Pet Insurance Blog

 Can pet insurance be transferred to a new owner?

-Some pet insurance plans are transferrable to a new owner.
+Some pet insurance plans are transferable to a new owner.
 Contact your pet insurance provider to learn more about their transfer policies.

 Can pet insurance drop you?